GraphQL

 }

-To retrieve the next page, you have to pass as a parameter the cursor received in the previous request, and so on:
+To retrieve the next page, pass the cursor received in the previous request as a parameter:

 {